raphydaphy/Crochet/README.md

 `````

 ## Crochet Entity-Data
 Crochet also provides tools that allow mod developers to store persistent data on players.
 Data is stored in `CompoundTag` and sent to the client whenever it is marked as dirty.
 Therefore, data should be added on the server-side, although adding it on both sides will also work.
 Below is a simple example of the Crochet PlayerData system being used to store a boolean.
+Not that `"example_mod"` should be replaced by your mod ID in order to prevent data conflicts between mods.

 ``````
 public boolean onActivated(PlayerEntity player)
 {
-    PlayerData.get(player).putBoolean("UsingItem", true);
+    PlayerData.get(player, "example_mod").putBoolean("UsingItem", true);
     PlayerData.markDirty(player);
 }
 ``````